Hoffmsam/GRAD521_DMPHoffman_2021/index.md

 Psychophysical raw data is generated and stored within laboratory notebooks kept physically within the laboratory.
 Data is then transferred onto spreadsheets for data analysis and stored within the laboratory Box drive.
 ## Security & Backup
 ### Sensory Data
 The information is secured within the Compusense® cloud system.
 Access to which is only available to those granted access by the Lab Manger and requires 2 factor authentication upon every log in to the system.
 Additionally, all identifying information is only visible to the Lab Manger and PI.
-The only other users of the system are Grad Students.
+The only other users of the system are Grad Students who can only view and access the deidentified data of their own respective tests.

 All raw data is backed up on the Compusense® cloud system.
 Spreadsheets and other data copies stored on the laboratory Box drive are backed up on the laboratory’s server located within the PI’s office once a week.
 The laboratory server is manually backed up once a week and does not use any special programs.
 Access to the laboratory Box drive can only be granted by the Lab Manager or the PI.
 ### Psychophysical Data